Plains Spadefoot - Spea bombifrons

 (Observations spanning multiple months or years are excluded from time charts)

 No information specific to Montana Plains Spadefoot is available.
 Elsewhere adults are known to migrate up to several hundred meters between breeding pools and nonbreeding terrestrial habitats.
-During breeding, they may move 60 to 150 meters during each night as they leave the breeding ponds and move inland (Hammerson 1999).
+During breeding, they may move 60-150 m (197-492 ft) during each night as they leave the breeding ponds and move inland (Hammerson 1999).

 Ecological Systems Associated with this Species